jrfnl/clearPHP/rules/use-provided-constants.md

 ```

 Using the constants makes the code more readable, and easier to maintain.

-It also prevent the code to decay as PHP evolve.
-For example, the following code as always been available and readable, even though the value of `E_ALL` has changed with PHP versions.
+It also prevents the code from decaying as PHP evolves.
+For example, the following code has always been available and readable, even though the value of `E_ALL` has changed over the course of PHP versions.

 ```php
 <?php